SirX7/wordDFN/README.md

 ---

 # CAUTION!
-While this module is release under the GPLv3 ([see license](#License)) the API is not, wordnik have it's own TOS, i hereby acknowledge those TOS and ask of everyone who come to use this module to do the same.
+While this module (*client*) is release under the MIT License ([see license](#license)) the API is not, wordnik have it's own TOS, i hereby acknowledge those TOS and ask of anyone who come to use this client to do the same.
 In the source code of this module there are a function that is use to cache data solely for the Purpose of readability (to beter manage the parsing of the data) and nothing else.
 For more information on the wordnik API TOS [see Wordnik API Terms of Service Agreement](https://developer.wordnik.com/terms "TOS").

 ---